 - Customers have complete authority over whether they should be called or not.
 Customer’s consent is retained when the user changes their device.

 The ideal way to avoid compliance escalations - be informed and keep informed.
 Ensure that your agents are regularly trained on all the relevant compliances.
 Also it is very important to use the software and tools that are compliant to the aforementioned regulations.
-Should you be interested to discuss on the compliance for your call center, you can reach to our solution team or contact us at email@example.com.
+Should you be interested to discuss on the compliance for your contact center solution, you can reach to our solution team or contact us at email@example.com.

 Author Bio: Sweta is a passionate technical writer with experience in digital marketing.
 Outside work, she is a devoted Esports advocate.